sonic-net/SONiC/doc/secure-boot/secure-boot-test-plan.md

 ### 8. Test tempered image

 **Steps:**
- * Change a new file into the signed image
+ * Change a bit in the image
  * Expect the reboot will be failed

 ### 9. Test no executable files in rw folder after reboot
 If there are any files with -x option in rw folder, the option will be removed after the SONiC switch reboot.

 **Steps:**
- * Add files: /var/core/test /home/admin/test /home/admin/.test with -x option
+ * Add files: /var/core/test /home/admin/test /home/admin/.test with +x option
  * Reboot the SONiC switch
- * Expect the -x option has removed from the files
+ * Expect the +x option has removed from the files

 ### 10. Test all files not in allowlist will be removed after reboot
 If there are any files not in the allowlist, the files will be removed after the SONiC switch reboot.